 Michael Stelzner, who runs the Social Media Examiner website, is the host of this show.
 His guests have a range of backgrounds and answer questions about all kinds of social media topics and tactics.
 Mike is really good about digging down and getting the basics about each topic.
 He also shares a new app at the beginning of each show.
 Most of his discoveries are free or very inexpensive and they’re all designed to help make marketing easier and more fun.

 I’m going to end in an unconventional spot by recommending this podcast, hosted by husband and wife team Scott Stratten and Alison Kramer.
 I have seen Scott speak at Content Marketing World several times.
 He’s hilarious and brutally honest about the faults and triumphs of marketing.
 Alison is his partner in crime and besides being the cutest couple in marketing, their observations are always spot on.
 Some episodes dissect customer service, some talk about marketing mistakes, and sometimes they talk about innovation and entrepreneurship.
 They really make me think.
 Just trust me and subscribe.

 And of course, we support our fellow library marketers producing podcasts.
 Read the back stories about how those shows are produced and then subscribe to the library podcasts on this list.

 And if you have a podcast you want to recommend, please let me know in the comments!

 Subscribe to this blog and you’ll receive an email every time I post.
-To do that, click on “Follow” button on the bottom left-hand corner of the page.
-Connect with me on Twitter and Snapchat–it’s where I talk about library marketing!
-I’m @Webmastergirl.
-I’m also on LinkedIn, Instagram and Pinterest.
-Views in this post are my own and do not represent those of my employer.
+To do that, click on “Follow” button in the bottom left-hand corner of the page.
+Connect with me on Twitter, Snapchat, and LinkedIn.
+I talk about library marketing on all those platforms!